 Illustrations.
 All illustrative material should be arranged in the form of figures, each with an arabic number.
 Line illustrations (e.g., maps, graphs, drawings) should be designed for reduction by one-third to one-half.
 The artwork should be no larger than $8\frac{1}{2} \times 11$ inches, including labels or coordinates.
-Artwork for one-column figures (23⁄4 in.), should be no more than 6 inches wide, and for two-column figures (53⁄4 in.) no more than 11 inches wide.
-Design the illustration to be compact in order to save space.
+Artwork for one-column figures ($2\frac{1}{4}$ in.), should be no more than 6 inches wide, and for two-column figures ($5\frac{1}{4}$ in.), no more than 11 inches wide.
+Design the illustrations to be compact in order to save space.
 Try to plan graphs for a single column.

 Use mechanical lettering devices or adhesive transfer letters.
-Typewriter or computer lettering is not acceptable.
+Typewriter or computer lettering is generally not acceptable.
 Choose a medium-weight, simple typeface (e.g., Futura Medium, Helvetica), one that is not bold, ornate or compressed.
 Lettering should be of such a size that it will be about as large as text type (7-10 point) when reduced.
 The size of the lettering is simple to plan with 50% reduction of the illustration.
-Use printed adhesive tapes and sheets for patterned lines and areas.
+For patterned lines and areas, printed adhesive tapes and sheets are preferable to handwork.
 For shading, use a pattern of lines or dots, not a solid tone.
 Make sure that lettering and patterns will not block up when reduced.